-There are bound to be Bobs in your life.
+There is bound to be a “Bob” in your life.
 People will dismiss your goals, accomplishments, and dreams.
-They will try to give you a sense of reality and tell you “the whole story”.
+They will try to give you a sense of reality and tell you “the whole story.”

 I believe people like Bob can’t dream the impossible.
 Where Bob and people like him go wrong is that they believe that only those individuals who hustle or have outside help can go live their dream.
 But your average person?
 They can’t do it.